gutyoh/CS410-Final-Project/README.md

 ## overview
-Textual Spotlight is a Chrome Extension designed to empower users with a contextual understanding of web text content.
+Textual Spotlight is a chrome extension designed to empower users with a contextual understanding of web text content.
 It provides explanations, summaries, and paraphrases of selected text via a seamless browser integration from multiple LLM models with the ability to compare the semantics of the generated result and how closely it is related to the user query.

 ## Installation

 ### Extension
-**Prerequisites**: A Chromium-based web browser with support for Chrome Extensions and activation of Developer Mode.
+**Prerequisites**: A chromium-based web browser with support for chrome extensions and activation of Developer Mode.

 **Step 1**: Obtain the extension by downloading the package from the GitHub.